 In 1965, Horst Dassler designed a tennis shoe for the world’s best player, the Frenchman Robert Haillet.
 It has the 3-Stripe perforations which made it different from the other Adidas models.
 6 years later, due to Haillet’s retirement, Horst commissioned Stan Smith, another tennis superstar, to represent Adidas in tennis.
 Horst made some fine tuning to make it a little different from the Haillet’s.
 It is a full white leather lace-up sneaker with an image and signature of Smith on the tongue and Smith’s full name on the shoe heel.

-The simplicity of the Stan Smith made it so classic and powerful that it became so popular.
+The simplicity of the Stan Smith shoes made them so classic and powerful that they became so popular.
 In 1988, 2 million pairs of Stan Smith were sold around the globe.
 In 2012, Adidas made one major decision, they terminated the production of Stan Smith pairs due to congestion in the market.
 Two years off the rack, the Adidas Stan Smith made a huge comeback in 2014.
 Countless of collaborations and different versions of Stan Smith are being introduced to the public.
 It remains clear that the Stan Smith has no plans of stopping its spectacular upswing in the market.

 Meanwhile, the BOOST Technology was launched to counter Nike’s Air Max in 2015.
 It is basically made of TPU granules and molded into energy filled capsules creating a Styrofoam profile in the midsole.
 It has undergone countless temperature-sensitive tests which conclude that BOOST is much more resistant to heat compared to the traditional EVA material, thus highest energy return to the runner for a more consistent run.